 When James finally tells his parents all about The Awfulizer, they help him understand that talking about his feelings gives him a super power.
 It turns him into The Awesomizer!
 And James realizes that even though The Awfulizer might be big and persistent, up against the Awesomizer, he will always lose.

-Praise for The Awfulizer
+- The Awfulizer Worksheet

 The Awfulizer is a wonderful story to help children understand shame.
 Mistakes are just a part of growing up, but they don’t define us.
 And they certainly shouldn’t make us feel bad or wrong.
 As a school counselor, I work with many students who fall victim to The Awfulizer, and this is the perfect story to help them realize their inner awesomeness and the power to tackle the shame monster.
 I highly recommend this book to all parents, caregivers, teachers, and counselors who work with children.